Islam in Albania (1800–1912)

-Islam in Albania (1800–1912) refers to the period that followed on after the conversion to Islam by a majority of Albanians in the 17th and 18th centuries.
-By the beginning of 19th century Islam had become consolidated within Albania and little conversion occurred.
-With the Eastern Crisis of the 1870s and its geo-political implications of partition for Albanians, the emerging National Awakening became a focal point of reflection and questioned the relationship between Muslim Albanians, Islam and the Ottoman Empire.
+Islam had become consolidated within Albania by the beginning of the 19th century.
+This period followed the conversion of a majority of Albanians to Islam in the 17th- and 18th-centuries.
+With the Eastern Crisis of the 1870s and its geopolitical implications of partition for Albanians, the emerging National Awakening became a focal point of reflection and questioned the relationship between Muslim Albanians, Islam and the Ottoman Empire.
 These events and other changing social dynamics revolving around Islam would come to influence how Albanians viewed the Muslim faith and their relationship to it.
 Those experiences and views carried on in the 20th century had profound implications on shaping Islam in Albania that surfaced during the communist era.